Champigny-sur-Marne

-Champigny-sur-Marne ([ʃɑ̃piɲi syʁ maʁn], literally Champigny on Marne) is a commune in the southeastern suburbs of Paris, France.
+Champigny-sur-Marne ([ʃɑ̃piɲi syʁ maʁn], literally Champigny on Marne) is a major city in the region of Île-de-France, France.
 It is located 12.5 km from the centre of Paris.

 Name

 Champigny-sur-Marne was originally called simply Champigny.
 The name Champigny ultimately comes from Medieval Latin Campaniacum, meaning "estate of Campanius", a Gallo-Roman landowner.

 In 1897 the name of the commune officially became Champigny-sur-Marne (meaning "Champigny upon Marne"), in order to distinguish it from other communes of France also called Champigny.

+History

+The Hôtel de Ville was established as an orphanage operated by the Daughters of Charity of Saint Vincent de Paul and only opened for municipal use in 1931.